U.S. sanctions move angers Iran, Russia sees threat to nuclear deal

-VIENNA/MOSCOW A breakthrough agreement to end the standoff over Iran's nuclear programme appeared to face its first major difficulty on Friday with Russia warning that expanding a U.S. sanctions blacklist could seriously complicate the deal's implementation.
+VIENNA/MOSCOW A breakthrough agreement to end the standoff over Iran's nuclear program appeared to face its first major difficulty on Friday with Russia warning that expanding a U.S. sanctions blacklist could seriously complicate its implementation.

 Russia, which, along with the United States, is among the six world powers that negotiated the November 24 interim accord with Tehran, echoed Iranian criticism that it violated the spirit of the deal and could "block things".